LukeShortCloud/rootpages/src/openstack.rst

    recommended to use this to separate the "storage" nodes traffic.
 This should exist on the "storage" (when using bare-metal) and "compute" nodes.
 -  **br-vlan** = This should exist on the "network" (when using bare-metal) and "compute" nodes.
-It is used for self-service networks.
+It is used for external provider networks.
 -  **br-vxlan** = This should exist on the "network" and "compute" nodes.
-It is used for self-service networks.
+It is used for private self-service networks.

 [16]